 With regular conversations, managers can take the pulse of how their direct reports are feeling and discuss any problems that have recently arisen.
 It also allows people to course correct in time, rather than find out at the end of the year what could have been done better.
 Finally, it helps people have better clarity about what they’re doing and what they’re working towards.
 Through regular check-ins, you can ensure the end of year performance review contains no surprises.
 It also enables you to be more agile and redirect resources as business needs change.

 Constructive feedback should provide advice and suggestions for improvement.
 Instead saying something like “have you thought about trying this method, perhaps it would help you better streamline the process?” or “instead of doing this, you might want to do this because…” will help people have a better idea of where they can implement change.
-By giving feedback in this manner, you are making it much more likely that the person will heed the advice as it is shows a desire to support growth, rather than solely giving negative feedback.
+By giving feedback in this manner, managers are making it much more likely that the person will heed the advice as it is shows a desire to support growth, rather than solely giving negative feedback.

 Achievement – Use this in a sentence to demonstrate the person’s success.